 Some kids with sensory issues have a strong reaction to the smell of store-bought Play-Doh.
-If your child does, or if he tends to chew on things, search online for a recipe for homemade (and even edible) play-dough.
+If your child does, or if your child tends to chew on things, search online for a recipe for homemade (and even edible) play-dough.

 It’s not as hard as you might think to make a home version of a ball pit.
 All you need are plastic ball pit balls and a small kiddie pool.
 An inflatable one works well because you can easily deflate it for storage.
 You can buy ball pit balls at most toy stores.

-Your child can bury himself, throw the balls and even dig for a small toy you hide at the bottom of the pit.
+Your child can bury themself, throw the balls, and even dig for a small toy you hide at the bottom of the pit.